fourkitchens/dev2-playbooks/README.md

 * All sites created with the deploy scripts have drush aliases created.
 Try ```drush sa``` to see a list.
 * [Xdebug](http://xdebug.org/) is available for PHP debugging.
 * [rvm](http://rvm.io/) is used to manage ruby gems.
+* [Apache SOLR](https://lucene.apache.org/solr/index.html) cores can be created using the Ansible script or a Jenkin's Job.
+The core can be used by Drupal at (http://localhost:8888/solr/core_name) and the SOLR admin is available at (http://hostname.tld:8888/solr/core_name/admin)

 ### Multiple Webservers